-Now we give an overly simplified review of the connection of these tetrahedral operator $T_{vw}$ and the $U_q(SL(2,\mathbb{R}))$ quantum $6j$ symbols \cite{Nidaiev:2013bda}.
-The purpose is to translate the convoluted mathematical construction into an intuitive physical picture and to appreciate the relation between the quantum $6j$ symbols and Kashev's tetrahedra in his formulation of the Teichmuller TQFT.
+Now we give an overly simplified review of the connection between the tetrahedral operator $T_{vw}$ and the $U_q(SL(2,\mathbb{R}))$ quantum $6j$ symbols \cite{Nidaiev:2013bda}.
+The purpose is to translate the convoluted mathematical construction into an intuitive physical picture and to appreciate the relation between the quantum $6j$ symbols and Kashaev's tetrahedra in his formulation of the Teichmüller TQFT.
 Readers should consult \cite{Nidaiev:2013bda,Teschner:2005bz, Teschner:2003em,EllegaardAndersen:2011vps, 1997q.alg.....5021K} for complete details.

-The connection follows from two ways of parameterising the Riemann surface $\Sigma$.
+The connection follows from two ways of parameterizing the Riemann surface $\Sigma$.
 In Kashaev's discussion, one discretizes the Riemann surface into triangles.
-This is quite different from what field theorists, particularly string theorists are familiar with.
+This is quite different from what field theorists, particularly string theorists, are familiar with.
 For field/string theorists, it is customary to consider cutting the Riemann surface along closed curves, and decomposing the surface into closed pairs of pants.
 There is a natural way to construct coordinates of the moduli space based on the pair-of-pants decomposition, and construct representations of the mapping class group associated to this set of coordinates.
 The latter construction is shown to be related to the $U_q(SL(2,\mathbb{R}))$ $6j$-symbols.

-To appreciate some more of the details, the set of coordinates on the Teichmuller space that are natural to the closed pair-of-pants decomposition is called the Fenchel–Nielsen coordinates.
+To appreciate some more of the details, the set of coordinates on the Teichmüller space that are natural to the closed pair-of-pants decomposition is called the Fenchel–Nielsen coordinates.